ymolists/website/src/routes/blog/workshops-as-code.md

 ![Docker Compose Configuration](../../../static/images/blog/workshops-as-code/docker-compose.png)

-Hosting a workshop on Gitpod is as simple as supplying a [Dockerfile](https://github.com/gitpod-io/template-nixos/blob/main/.gitpod.Dockerfile) and then specifying the [commands to execute](https://github.com/gitpod-io/template-nixos/blob/main/.gitpod.yml) in a Git repository that is hosted on either GitHub, Gitlab or BitBucket.
+Hosting a workshop on Gitpod is as simple as supplying a [Dockerfile](https://github.com/gitpod-io/template-nixos/blob/main/.gitpod.Dockerfile) and then specifying the [commands to execute](https://github.com/gitpod-io/template-nixos/blob/main/.gitpod.yml) in a Git repository that is hosted on either GitHub, GitLab or BitBucket.

 Launching a workshop on Gitpod is as easy as prefixing any Git URL with `gitpod.io/#`.
 Thus if the workshop was hosted at `https://github.com/gitpod-io/template-nixos` then `https://gitpod.io/#https://github.com/gitpod-io/template-nixos` is the link that would be shared with attendees.